yamafaktory/hypergraph/README.md

 # Hypergraph ![ci](https://github.com/yamafaktory/hypergraph/workflows/ci/badge.svg)

-Hypergraph is data structure library to create a directed hypergraph in which an hyperedge can join any number of vertices.
+Hypergraph is data structure library to create a directed hypergraph in which a hyperedge can join any number of vertices.

 This library allows you to: